 Why Do Cats Stay Up All Night?
 The Interesting Answer!

 If you’re a cat owner, chances are you’ve been awoken at night by your cat at least once.
-Running about, jumping off furniture, and making noises are what most cat owners have had to deal with in the middle of the night, but why do cats do this?
+Running about, jumping off furniture, and making noises is what most cat owners have had to deal with in the middle of the night, but why do cats do this?
 Do cats stay up all night?
 Your cat might seem to stay up all night because they’re crepuscular, meaning they are more active at dawn and dusk.

 This instinctive wakefulness in the wee hours means that your cat will want to hunt, play, and expend energy during these times, making it seem like they’re running around all night.
 In reality, your cat will sleep at night for a time, but it will be for short bursts.
 Cats can spend up to 15 hours a day asleep and can have lots of energy left to spend in the twilight hours.